MGallow/logitr/README.md

 devtools::install_github("MGallow/logitr")
 ```

+**Important:** if using operating systems other than Mac or Windows, you will have to download the package as source and add a `src/Makevars` file (idential to the `Makevars.win` already included).

 If there are any issues/bugs, please let me know: [github](https://github.com/MGallow/logitr/issues).
 You can also contact me via my [website](http://users.stat.umn.edu/~gall0441/).
 Pull requests are welcome!

 Usage